-Marchisio's Variable Capacity Wine Storage Tanks are made of 304 Stainless Steel, includes a stainless lid with Elastollan inflatable tube, TankToppr™ airlock riser, and 1/2" NPT port and ball valve.
+Marchisio's Variable Capacity Wine Storage Tanks are made of 304 Stainless Steel, includes a stainless lid with Elastollan inflatable tube, TankToppr™ airlock riser, and 2" Tri Clamp fitting with stainless butterfly valve.

 The lid includes an inflatable tube made of Elastollan, a thermoplastic polyurethane produced by BASF.
 Elastollan, a material also used for medical tubing and fire hoses, provides puncture and abrasion resistance, along with an impressively high burst-pressure rating.
 Also included is a hand pump to inflate the tube and seal the lid in place at any level in the tank.

 SEALING THE LOCK

 In the middle of the lid is a hole cut to allow for installation of an air lock and for topping the tank after the lid is pumped into place.
 We have requested that our tanks be outfitted with a TankToppr™ Airlock Riser.
 This is a plastic fitting with white rubber gasket that can be tightened into place and allows you to “top up” that tank to slightly above the lid, ensuring you have eliminated any head space that would otherwise oxidize your wine during storage.
 The TankToppr™ will require a removable #9 stopper, either latex or silicone, to complete the air seal.

 This tank is fitted with a 2" Tri Clamp fitting with stainless butterfly valve near the bottom.
 To connect your butterfly valve to a hose, you will need an additional clamp, gasket, and appropriate tri clamp fitting to suit your winery's plumbing design.